DMarby/humblebundle-ebook-downloader/README.md

     -V, --version                              output the version number
-    -d, --download-folder <downloader_folder>  Download folder, defaults to ./download -l, --download-limit <download_limit>      Parallel download limit, defaults to 1 -f, --format <format>                      What format to download the ebook in (cbz, epub, mobi, pdf, pdf_hd), defaults to epub
+    -d, --download-folder <downloader_folder>  Download folder, defaults to ./download -l, --download-limit <download_limit>      Parallel download limit, defaults to 1 -f, --format <format>                      What format to download the ebook in (all, cbz, epub, mobi, pdf, pdf_hd), defaults to epub
     -a, --all                                  Download all bundles
 ```